Understand the conflict between Russia and Ukraine and how it affects Brazil

 The movement of troops on the border between Russia and Ukraine has put the world on alert.
 In a more recent context, the conflict recovers disputes that took place in 2014, when the territory of Crimea, the Ukrainian peninsula, was incorporated into Russia.
 There are, however, geopolitical and historical dimensions related to the confrontation, dating back to the Cold War.
-THE Brazil Agency heard researchers explaining the roots and possible developments of the situation in Eastern Europe.
+Agência Brasil heard from researchers who explained the roots and possible developments of the situation in Eastern Europe.

 “It’s basically a question of geopolitics, playing with the chessboard of international politics.
 It is as if it were a triangle with three vertices: on one side Russia, on the other side the United States and the third vertex would be Europe itself.
 And, in the midst of all this confusion, there is a relatively small country, which is Ukraine”, summarizes retired professor of Contemporary History Antônio Barbosa, from the University of Brasília (UnB).